 Meghalaya, traditionally, favors admitting unmarried lady candidates for ANM, especially in institutionally sponsored ones like the Female Health Worker Training School.
 Married women can be admitted in some private colleges, if they fulfill the age, educational, and medical fitness criteria.
 Verify specific college regulations in advance before submitting an application.

-Is hostel facility is offered to the ANM students of Shillong or Tura?
+Is a hostel facility offered to the ANM students of Shillong or Tura?

 Yes, most of the government and mission-sponsored schools of nursing in Meghalaya, e.g., those in Shillong and Tura, offer hostel facility, especially for female students who come from rural or remote villages.
-These are usually situated within or near the campus, and equipped with minimum facilities.
+These are usually situated within or near the campus and equipped with minimal facilities.
 Seats are few and taken normally on a first-come, first-served basis on receipt of confirmation of admission.

 Are there reserved seats or quotas for tribal individuals in ANM admissions?